konstellation-io/kdl-server/repo-cloner/README.md

 # User Repo Cloner

 This module is responsible for automatically cloning the internal and external repositories of the projects in which the user participates.
-This way they are available for other tools, such as Jupyter and VSCode to be able to work with them.
+This way they are available for code-server to be able to work with it.

 To do this, it checks periodically the projects collection in the database, to locate the ones that the user is included in.
 So, those who do not have a folder with the code, try to clone the repository.
 For this it is necessary